Band of the Ceremonial Guard

 The Band of the Ceremonial Guard (La Musique de la Garde de cérémonie) is an ad hoc military band that is attached to the Canadian Forces Ceremonial Guard in Ottawa.
 All members of the band are fully trained members of the Canadian Armed Forces (CAF) and consists of personnel principally from the two Foot Guards regiments (the Governor General's Foot Guards from Ottawa and the Canadian Grenadier Guards from Montreal) and has even since 2007 been manned by a pan–Canadian Forces approach that is inclusive to musicians from the Royal Canadian Navy, Canadian Army and Royal Canadian Air Force.
-The band forms a separate company within the CG and rely on the Headquarters Company for administration and support personnel.
+The band forms a separate company within the CG and relies on the Headquarters Company for administration and support personnel.
 In full composition, the band is active from April to August.

 Overview

 The band came out of the disestablishment of the Band of the Canadian Guards, which served as the Ceremonial band of the Household Troops of Canada in the 50s and 60s.
 Officially, it was established in 1981 to be assigned with the Public Duties Detachment.
-The band also maintains its own 85-member brass and reed band and 12 member pipes and drums.
+The band also maintains its own 85-member brass and reed band and 22 member pipes and drums.